IELTS Cue Card Sample 387 - Describe your family

 Model Answer 1:

-Thank you for the opportunity your game me to talk about my family.
+Thank you for the opportunity you gave me to talk about my family.
 To begin with, my family has got 6 members including me.
-My father, mother, my elder brother and two younger sisters are the roots of my existence and I love them very much.
+My father, mother, elder brother and two younger sisters are the roots of my existence and I love them very much.

 To start with my mother, she is the sweetest person and the kindest hearted woman I have ever seen.
 She is creative, helpful and loving in nature.
 She used to work as a teacher in a college but left it when my elder brother came to this world.
 She still runs a small boutique business besides taking great care of her family.

 My father is the cornerstone of our family and works hard to win the bread for our family.
 He is a great mentor for all of us.
 He works in a large private company as a Vice President and he is a super dad, our inspiration and guide.
 He cares and loves all of us and holds himself responsible for our family's well-being.
 He loves travelling and that’s why we have travelled a lot with him.
 He is our hero, friend and mentor.

 My elder brother (John) is an exemplary young person and a son every parent would dream to have.
 He is very talented and works in a Bank as a System Analyst.
 He has a creative soul and art is his passion despite his academic background in computer engineering.
 He is one of the best friends I have and he is my protector.

 My younger sister (Kathy) is two years junior to me and she is my soul mate.
 She often rivals me but more often inspires me.
 She is my co-worker in everything unusual or out-of-the-routine thing I do.
 Sibling rivalry is something I have learned from her in a positive way.
 She would sometimes act as if she is my mother!